-Loden pleaded guilty in the killing of 16-year-old Leesa Gray.
-He was sentenced to death for pleading guilty to capital murder plus 30 years on kidnapping and rape counts.
+Loden, now 50, pleaded guilty in 2001 to the slaying of 16-year-old Leesa Gray.
+He was sentenced to death by a judge for capital murder plus 30 years for kidnapping and rape.

 Gray disappeared June 22, 2000, while on her way home from work as a waitress at her family's restaurant in the Dorsey community.
-According to court documents, her body was found the next day in Loden's van.
+She was found dead of strangulation the next day in Loden's minivan, authorities said.

 Loden has previously argued his original defense attorney failed to fully investigate his mental condition and background and gave him poor advice that led him to plead guilty and waive jury sentencing.